Meet the Alzheimer Society of Simcoe County Staff Team

 Meredith currently lives in Orillia.

 Sanju Hirji is a Family Support Coordinator serving South Simcoe.
-She has a Bachelor of Science Degree in Nursing from the University of British Columbia.
-Sanju was employed in long-term care as both educator and Director of Care.
-She has many years of experience as a home care nurse and nurse case manager, working with clients and families with dementia as well as end of life care.
+She has trained as a nurse and worked in many different programs and settings.
+Her focus has been supporting clients and families to live well in their communities.
 Sanju started as a volunteer with the Alzheimer Society of Simcoe County in 2017.
 She volunteered with the Minds in Motion® program and co- facilitated a drop-in support group for care partners in South Simcoe, as well as serving on the Board of Directors.

 Toni Jacobs, RSW is the Enhancing Care Program Clinician for the Alzheimer Society of Simcoe County.
 Prior to joining us, Toni has worked as a clinical social worker/therapist in the Orillia area and has focused her practice on three areas including disease management and psychosocial rehabilitation, care partner health and well-being, and grief/loss and bereavement.
 In addition to her work at the Alzheimer Society of Simcoe County, Toni teaches at the Orillia campus of Georgian College.